tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Segments.md

       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
             <td valign="top"><br>In this exercise, we’ll create a segment using both a Profile Attribute and ExperienceEvents using a Sequential Segment that compares multiple event conditions</br>
-      <br>This month, a hotelier wants to email a spa package offer to existing female customers who have viewed or begun an online booking for their Lily Suites property but have not booked the property after an hour of either online event.</br></td>
+      <br>A hotelier wants to email a spa package offer to existing female customers who have viewed or begun an online booking for their Lily Suites property but have not booked the property after either online event in the last 24 hours.</br></td>
      </tr>
      <tr width="500">
            <td valign="top"><h3>Prerequisites:</h3></td>